airbnb/lottie-web/README.md

 - Expressions.
 Check the wiki page for [more info.](https://github.com/bodymovin/bodymovin/wiki/Expressions)
 - Not supported: image sequences, videos and audio are not supported
 - **No  negative layer stretching**!
 No idea why, but stretching a layer messes with all the data.

+For more detailed information on which features are supported across players, check [Can I Lottie](https://canilottie.com/).

 ## Development
 `npm install` or `bower install` first